MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureAuGracePeriod
-Remove specified grace period, in minutes, for the definition.
+Indicates that the cmdlet removes specified grace period, in minutes, for the definition.

 ```yaml
 Type: SwitchParameter